The Lexington African Library Project

 f.
 Books and textbooks on Africa, agriculture, health/hygiene, HIV/AIDS, computers/IT, science, and business (these resources can be at more advanced reading levels)

 Due to issues of shipping costs, paperbacks are especially appreciated when possible : ) .
 For books that I am unable to send to Africa, I will do my best to exchange them for books that I can send, or to sell them to raise the money to ship the books to Africa.

 I also welcome donations of packing tape (especially heavy duty), plastic trash bags (to be used as water-proof box liners), and cardboard boxes in good condition (the kind that fit 10 reams of paper, or boxes of a similar size) for shipping.

 Here's how you can contribute your books...

-I am excited that Hastings Elementary School and Community Nursery School have both agreed to host book drives in January!!
-Please contact me if you have books that you would like to donate, or if you're interested in taking up a collection among your neighbors or at your workplace or child's school, so that we can make arrangements.
-I hope to soon create an Amazon wishlist for books that would be especially useful for those in Malawi.
+Please contact me if you have books that you would like to donate.
+I hope to create an Amazon wish list for books that would be especially useful for those in Malawi.
 I am also seeking book donations from stores and publishers, so please contact me if you are a store owner, author, or publisher, or have any connections!
 Please e-mail me if you would like a receipt for your book donations for tax purposes.